zhongjis/nix-config/README.md

 - [ ] set global packages
 - [ ] consider migrate to use flakeUtils?
-- [ ] consider separate home-manager module?
+- [ ] separate home manager to individual install?

 ### starship